awidegreen/tr064/README.md

 ```
 tr064tool -v --list
 ```

 ----------

 Execute an action for an imported root device from `fritzdesc_out.json`, using default username `admin` and password `foo`.
-The service is WANIPConnection and  action  X_GetDNSServers.
-Note, that X_GetDNSServers does not require any arguments.
+The service is WANIPConnection and  action  `X_GetDNSServers`.
+Note, that `X_GetDNSServers` does not require any arguments.
 ```
 tr064tool -i fritzdesc_out.json -pfoo WANIPConnection:X_GetDNSServers
 ```

 ### tr064export